Murrko-001/amcef_test_task/amcef_api_task/read_me.txt

                                 "set FLASK_ENV=development"
                                 "flask run"

-(in case it doesn't work, try upgrading your pip, and reinstalling flask)
+(in case it doesn't work, try upgrading your pip, and reinstalling requirements.txt)